 Heart of the Matter is a focus group that explores mental health and spirituality.
 Do you feel you need to share some of your experiences?
 This group is open to anyone who may, or may not, live with mental health issues, or support someone who does.
 Regardless of any faith, or none, this group is open to all, because everyone has mental health and we all have spirituality.
-We meet on a Thursday 10am-11.30am at St Cuthbert’s Church, Ormesby.

 The contact details are: